Test free of charge

 1. Transparency: Consumers should be informed about compliance with the standards.

-How digital processes help in this:
+How digital processes help:

 Conclusion